patrick-nicholson/patrick-nicholson.github.io/_posts/2023-02-20-universal-bootstrap.md

 image:
     path: /notebooks/universal-bootstrap_files/universal-bootstrap_27_0.png
 ---

 > _Look on my computational methods, ye theorists, and despair_

 [Bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) is a commonly used technique for computational statistics and machine learning.
 * [Uncertainty quantification](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)): an approximate distribution of a sample statistic (e.g., mean) is the empirical distribution of the same statistic calculated over bootstrap samples
-* [Bootstrap tests](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)#Bootstrap_hypothesis_testing): a distribution-free hypothesis test by using the empirical distribution of the test statistic from boostrap samples that randomize the test design
+* [Bootstrap tests](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)#Bootstrap_hypothesis_testing): a distribution-free hypothesis test by using the empirical distribution of the test statistic from bootstrap samples that randomize the test design
 * [Bagging](https://en.wikipedia.org/wiki/Bootstrap_aggregating): improving accuracy and reducing variance of a learner by training the model on subsets of resampled

 So how _should_ you bootstrap?
 In an earlier post, I covered [universal sampling](https://patrick-nicholson.github.io/2023/02/13/universal-sampling/) and its advantages.
 In this post, I show how this can be extended with sampling with replacement to create the universal bootstrap.